FractalBlocks/Fractal/README.md

     - We have TimeTravel debugging (soon)
 - Excelent error / warn handling:
     - Your app will never crash
-    - Application logs are meaningfu.
+    - Application logs are meaningful.
 No more WTF?!! errors
     - You can search for any error in our complete error index, a list of all possible errors can happen with the respective solution (soon).
 - Gives you powerful patterns and composing tools that helps to build small and large apps
 - A clear and flexible architecture that scales